 A bylaw to provide for the regulation of cemeteries and the collection of cemetery fees.

 A bylaw to regulate, control or impose prohibitions respecting the use, occupancy, alteration and remediation of properties used as controlled substance properties or grow operations.

 A bylaw to provide rules governing the proceedings of council and the transaction of the business of council.

-A bylaw to provide for remuneration to be paid to the Mayor and Councillors for the 2015 - 2018 term of office.
+A bylaw to provide for the remuneration to be paid to the mayor and council for their term of office